Notice: Your browser is not supported or outdated so some features of the site might not be available.

 4.63 J

-The Altra Torin 7 has a disappointing amount of cushioning at the heel, providing a minimal amount of shock absorption.
-This can still suit runners who appreciate some protection at heel strike but don’t require a deeply cushioned ride.
-However, those seeking a more pillowy landing may find it inadequate.
+The Altra Torin 7 has a poor amount of cushioning at the heel, providing a minimal amount of shock absorption.
+This can still suit runners who appreciate some protection at heel strike but don't require a deeply cushioned ride.
+However, those seeking a more pillowy landing should look towards cushioned options like the Mizuno Neo Vista 2.

 Forefoot Cushioning